krobbi/coldest-night/readme.md

 change.

 # Translating NightScript
+NightScript is a custom scripting language used for the dialog system and cutscenes.
+It may be continually phased out if a more practical solution is found for this.

 NightScript source files may be given a 'global' locale by omitting the locale extension.
 A global locale means that the script should not need to be translated.